Terri Meyer Boake, BES, BArch, MArch, LEED AP

 · prepare a weekly sketch of a steel detail

-· in teams of 2 (masters) or (undergrad) students, complete the CISC Design Competition - Topic TBA
+· in teams of 2 (masters) or (undergrad) students, complete the CISC Design Competition - Ascent

 The overall intention is to provide you with a high level appreciation of steel structural systems and an adeptness for detailing that is appropriate to the specific project and building type.
 The work of the term is intended to provide you with some significant pieces for your portfolio.